kamalbuilds/CrossChainNTTDefi/README.md

 - **Limited Flexibility**: Users often face challenges when trying to manage their assets across different chains, particularly when it comes to repayments and redemptions.

 ## The Solution
-The Multichain Lending and Borrowing Platform offers a comprehensive solution by leveraging the Wormhole Hub and Spoke model.
+The CrossChain Lending and Borrowing Platform offers a comprehensive solution by leveraging the Wormhole Hub and Spoke model.
 This architecture allows for seamless interactions between various blockchains, enabling users to perform lending, depositing, repaying, and redeeming activities without the need for complex transactions or intermediaries.

 ## Features
 - **Lend on Multiple Chains**: Users can lend their assets on one blockchain while benefiting from competitive interest rates.